 Gravity keeps us land-bound, most of the time.
-But there are two transportation technologies that worth with rather than against gravity: cable-cars, which use the weight of anything they are carrying downhill to help lift anything they are carrying uphill; and gliders/parachutes, which mainly travel downhill.
+But there are at least two transportation technologies that work with rather than against gravity: cable-cars, which use the weight of anything they are carrying downhill to help lift anything they are carrying uphill; and gliders/parachutes, which mainly travel downhill.

 The use of cable-cars is limited by their low carrying capacity (relative to trains, trucks, ships, etc.).
 The use of gliders and parachutes are limited by danger and imprecision, and by the fact that they must still fight gravity in order to get aloft in the first place.